This page was last updated on August 14, 2020 at 4:47 PM.

 - All locations can receive and send titles/ownerships via mail and dropbox

 There is no impact to fleet drivers regarding tolls at this time.
-Some states have suspended walk-in services and cash toll payments, but all Merchants clients on toll management are by default covered by their transponder and/or plate number.
+All Merchants clients on toll management are by default covered by their transponder and/or plate number.

 - TSOA advised the current average for pick-ups is 8-10 business days, an increase from the normal 5-7 days, due to fewer drivers being on the road.
 Drivers are taking precautions to ensure they and the people they come into contact with remain safe.
 TSOA is in contact with Merchants account managers to let them know the status of moves, and they are making us aware of any potential delays as they happen.